-It’s worth mentioning that elevated stress and anxiety can alter the quality and quantity of our sleep by overstimulating the sympathetic nervous system.
-Because, well, between a pandemic, a tense election cycle, and a societal reckoning with systemic racism, many are experiencing heightened stress and anxiety.
-“An increase in stress can trigger the activation of the fight-or-flight response,” says therapist and sleep medicine expert Annie Miller, LCSW-C, founder of DC Metro Sleep and Psychotherapy.
-“Our brain feels more in danger, and the release of stress hormones, like cortisol, can keep us awake.”
+It's worth mentioning that elevated stress and anxiety can alter the quality and quantity of our sleep by overstimulating the sympathetic nervous system.
+Because, well, between a pandemic, a tense election cycle, and a societal reckoning with systemic racism, many are still experiencing heightened stress and anxiety.
+“An increase in stress can trigger the activation of the fight-or-flight response," says therapist and sleep medicine expert Annie Miller, LCSW-C, founder of DC Metro Sleep and Psychotherapy.
+"Our brain feels more in danger, and the release of stress hormones, like cortisol, can keep us awake."

-We’re not destined to endless, sleepless nights, though, and bedtime story podcasts are one potential tool that can help mitigate sleep challenges.
+We're not destined to endless, sleepless nights, though, and sleep stories for adults are one potential tool that can help mitigate sleep challenges.
 By promoting mindfulness, they can help to lower stress-induced insomnia.
 Kathryn Nicolai, storyteller, meditation and yoga teacher, and creator of the podcast Nothing Much Happens: Bedtime Stories for Grownups, has long believed in the power of stories for helping to improve our lives.
 Nicolai launched the podcast in April 2018 to help relieve the stress and anxiety so many of us face.
-“Our world is increasingly chaotic, and if I can help people get a good night’s sleep, that’s everything,” she says.
-“I knew I wanted to share these stories with other people to give them a soft landing spot for their mind.”
+“Our world is increasingly chaotic, and if I can help people get a good night’s sleep, that’s everything," she says.
+"I knew I wanted to share these stories with other people to give them a soft landing spot for their mind.”

 Nothing Much Happens promotes restful sleep through stories that emphasize sensory details, which anchor your attention in something beyond the stressors of daily life.
 The stories also lean strongly into the seasons to create room for nostalgia about the sweeter parts of life—whether that’s cozying up with a cup of coffee during fall or watching the fireflies light up on a summer night.
 Nicolai, author of the just-released book form of Nothing Much Happens, says she strategically mentions sights, sounds, tastes, feelings, and noises that feel inherently familiar to everyone, and according to Miller, she's on to something: rooting your mind in the senses is a fundamental practice of mindfulness that helps increase the relaxation response to settle the brain before bed.
 “Mindfulness helps bring us back to the present moment and can decrease activation of the sympathetic nervous system," Miller says.